suffolklibraries/lgc/content/collections/events/walkshop-13-09.md

     content:
       -
         type: text
-        text: 'Located at the Marina, the University of Suffolk is only a two-minute walk from a ' -
+        text: 'Located at the Marina, the James Hehir Building is at the University of Suffolk.
+It is only a five-minute walk from a '
+      -
         type: text
         marks: